dingo/api/readme.md

 	Symfony\Component\HttpKernel\Exception\UnauthorizedHttpException
 	Symfony\Component\HttpKernel\Exception\UnsupportedMediaTypeHttpException

 You may have noticed these are all Symfony exceptions and they extend from Symfony's `HttpException`.

-As an example you might throw a `ConflictHttpException` when you attempt to update a row that has since been updated prior to this request:
+As an example you might throw a `ConflictHttpException` when you attempt to update a record that has since been updated prior to this request.

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{